-To make a report in person, go to the University Police Department, which is located in the basement of Keller Hall, adjacent to Cramer Way.
-To make a report by phone, call 256.765.4357 and describe the situation to the communications operator.
+To make a report in person, go to the University Police Department, which is located in the basement of Keller Hall adjacent to Cramer Way.
+To make a report by phone, call 256.765.4357 (Options #1 or #2) and describe the situation to the communications operator.
 In emergency situations, including fires and medical emergencies, call 911.
-All 911 calls are routed to Florence Police Department through the Lauderdale County 911 Center.
+All 911 calls are routed to

+Florence Police Department through the Lauderdale County 911 Center.

 UNA students requiring non-emergency medical care may contact UNA Health Services at 256.765.4328.
-Students seeking counseling services may contact Student Counseling Services at 256.765.5215 or the Center for Women's Studies at 256.765.6198.
+Students seeking counseling services may contact Student Counseling Services at 256.765.5215.